onginnovations/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/tutorials/mr-learning-asa-02.md

 First, follow the [Initializing your project and deploying your first application](mr-learning-base-02.md), excluding the [Build your application to your device](mr-learning-base-02.md#building-your-application-to-your-hololens-2) instructions, which includes the following steps:

+> [!NOTE]
+> If you are working with ASA 2.9 and XRSDK please use the Unity 2020 LTS version , even though the "creating the Unity project" tutorial instructs you to use the 2019 LTS version.

 1. [Creating the Unity project](mr-learning-base-02.md#creating-the-unity-project) and give it a suitable name, for example, *MRTK Tutorials*
 2. [Switching the build platform](mr-learning-base-02.md#switching-the-build-platform)
 3. [Importing the TextMeshPro Essential Resources](mr-learning-base-02.md#importing-the-textmeshpro-essential-resources)